kubernetes/website/content/en/docs/concepts/services-networking/service.md

 ensure that no two Services can collide.
 Kubernetes does that by allocating each Service its own IP address.

-To ensure each service receives a unique IP, an internal allocator atomically updates a global allocation map in {{< glossary_tooltip term_id="etcd" >}}
+To ensure each Service receives a unique IP, an internal allocator atomically updates a global allocation map in {{< glossary_tooltip term_id="etcd" >}}
 prior to creating each Service.
 The map object must exist in the registry for Services to get IP address assignments, otherwise creations will